Mrmalik01/AI_chatbot_docker/README.md

 # AI_chatbot_docker

+Chatbot as a service - It allows user to communicate with IBM-Watson personal assistant using simple interface.

 ## Installation

-Before building and running the service, you need to create one file of jarvis/cred.py with given format
+Before building and running the service, you need to create one file jarvis/cred.py of given format

 ~~~
 USER_KEY = {